 Future Electronics Supports Children's Mental Health With Donation To George Hull Centre

+Future Electronics' Build Hope Together foundation recently provided a donation to The George Hull Centre for Children and Families to support mental health services for youth, marking the beginning of a meaningful partnership during the Centre's 40th anniversary year.

-(MENAFN- ForPressRelease) Toronto, Canada ( forpressrelease) June 5, 2025 – Future Electronics, through its newly established Build Hope Together foundation, is proud to announce a recent donation to The George Hull Centre for Children and Families, a leading Toronto mental health organization celebrating 40 years of service.
+Toronto, Canada - June 5, 2025 - Future Electronics, through its newly established Build Hope Together foundation, is proud to announce a recent donation to The George Hull Centre for Children and Families, a leading Toronto mental health organization celebrating 40 years of service.
 This contribution will support the Centre's continuum of evidence-based mental health programs serving infants, children and youth up to age 18.

 The George Hull Centre has established itself as a teaching centre affiliated with the University of Toronto, providing critical mental health services ranging from prevention programs to specialized treatment.
 Their work addresses an urgent need, as statistics show 70% of adult mental illness begins in childhood, while 5 out of 6 Ontario children with diagnosable disorders currently don't receive needed treatment.